Voter-Media/VotingApp_Client/README.md

 		  - The vote entity records each vote cast in the election.
 It includes a vote_id, the candidate_id of the candidate who received the vote, the voter_id of the voter, and the date and time when the vote was cast.
 		  - This entity ensures that votes are securely recorded and can be used to generate real-time results.
 ## Features
+- User Authentication and Authorization:
+	- Secure user login and registration system
+	- Role-based access control, ensuring only authorized users can access certain features.
+- Voting Mechanism:
+	- Voters can view a list of candidates and cast their vote for a specific position.
+	- Once a vote is cast, it is securely stored in the database, and the voter is marked as having voted.
+	- After a vote is cast and stored, a voter cannot revoke or change their vote to ensure a fair election process.
+- Candidate Management:
+	- Admins can add and manage candidates, including their position, party affiliation, and profile image.
+	- Candidates can view their profiles and update their information.
+- Real-Time Vote Tracking:
+	- Votes are tracked in real-time, allowing administrators to monitor the election process.
+	- Voters can see a confirmation of their vote after it has been cast.
+- Data Security:
+	- All sensitive user information, including passwords, is encrypted.
+	- A user(both candidates and voters) can view their data and are able to update to ensure a proper profile but cannot access information about other users to maintain security and breaches.
+	- Secure communication between the front-end and back-end ensures that data integrity is maintained.
+- User Interface:
+	- Responsive design ensures compatibility across devices.
+	- Intuitive navigation and user-friendly design enhance the overall user experience.
+- Database Management:
+	- Efficient handling of data with structured relationships between users, voters, candidates, and votes.
+	- Use of SQL for reliable and secure data storage.

+## Technologies Used: